 Non-collateral Education Loans by Non-Banks/Specialized institutes

-Here is a list of non-banking institutions which provide non-collateral education loans for MBA:
+This article provides information about non-banking institutions that provide non-collateral education loans for MBA.

 Avanse provides unsecured loans up to INR 50 lakhs.
 The rate of interest that Avanse typically charges for education loans is 12.75%; this rate might be higher in some scenarios.

 The Paras Education Foundation

 There is no limit on the amount that can be borrowed under the Paras Education Loan Scheme.
 You can avail of loans to meet the full amount covering your tuition fees and living expenses, after deducting any scholarships and financial aid.

 Paras Education Loans are available at an interest rate of 3.5% to 6.5%, linked to the Wall Street Journal Prime Lending Rate (PLR).

 Typically no collateral, physical mortgage, security, or margin money is required for the Paras Education Loan.
 A valid and credit-worthy co-signer may be required but the co-signer is not required to provide any collateral, physical mortgage, security, or margin money.